SmithEcophysLab/ecophys_sp2019/MiniQuizzes/src/miniquiz10_04.11.19.md

 \vskip 0.2in

-**1. What traits would you expect to be associated with each of the following limiting resources?**
+**1. What traits would you expect to be associated with limitations by each of the following resources?**

 Nutrients